Mylan hit with class action lawsuit over EpiPen pricing

 It says the price increases violated the Ohio Consumer Sales Practices Act, which prohibits “unconscionable” acts in connection with consumer transactions, including taking advantage of a consumer’s “physical infirmities.”

-Bates is seeking to represent a class of individuals in Ohio who purchased EpiPens from 2007 the present.
+Bates is seeking to represent a class of individuals in Ohio who purchased EpiPens from 2007 the present, which will require her to show that a class action is the most fair way to resolve the case.

+In response to pressure from U.S. lawmakers, Mylan said last month that it would expand discount programs and launch a generic version of EpiPen for $300.

+Nonetheless, U.S. Senators Richard Blumenthal and Amy Klobuchar, both Democrats, on Tuesday called on the U.S. Federal Trade Commission to issue a subpoena to Mylan about EpiPen's pricing.

-New York's attorney general said on Tuesday he is investigating whether Mylan violated antitrust laws in its contracts to provide EpiPens to some school systems.
+The same day, New York Attorney General Eric Schneiderman announced he was launching his own investigation of whether Mylan violated antitrust laws in its contracts to provide EpiPens to some school systems.

+The company is also facing a separate proposed class action lawsuit accusing it of gouging consumers by selling EpiPens only in packs of two.
+It was filed in late August in federal court in Michigan.

-(Reporting by Brendan Pierson in New York; editing by Alexia Garamfalvi and Dan Grebler)
+Reporting by Brendan Pierson in New York; Editing by Alexia Garamfalvi and Dan Grebler